tchungnz/CV/README.md

 [projects](#projects) | [skills](#skills) | [experience](#experience) | [education](#education)

-I'm a fresh-minded developer with a background in management and digital consulting.
+I'm a fresh-minded developer with six years experience in management and digital consulting.

 I've worked on a range of strategy projects and made a tonne of powerpoint slides whilst working in the corporate world, but I've always loved dreaming about new ideas.